Mycothione reductase

 in M. tuberculosis and other actinomycetes.

-The 2 substrates of this enzyme are mycothiol and NADPH, whereas 2 molecules of mycothione and NADP^{+} are formed as products.
+The two substrates of this enzyme are mycothione and reduced nicotinamide adenine dinucleotide phosphate (NADPH).
+The products are two molecules of mycothiol and one of NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a sulfur group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is mycothiol:NAD(P)+ oxidoreductase.
 This enzyme is also called mycothiol-disulfide reductase.